geyerbri/jekyll-tutorial/README.md

 ### \_layouts/page.html
 As I previously wrote, Jekyll allows a user to create centralized layouts for each type of page within a website.
 Many tutorials direct readers to create an initial layout named `default.html`, but such a named layout is likely to interfere with some theme chosen in the future, so instead I am directing my readers to use a different initial layout name.

-Create another new file in the repository and write its name as `_layouts/page.html` to create the `page.html` file inside the `_layouts` directory.
+Create another new file in the repository and write its name as `_layouts/page.html` to create the `page.html` file inside a new `_layouts` directory.
 In the body of this file, paste the following code:

 ```html
 <!DOCTYPE html>